Yes, Miranda Lambert Married A Hot Cop. She’s Also A Country Music Star.

 Her favorite song from the album right now — and maybe of all time — is “Tequila Does.”
 She imagines being dropped down to play it in a favorite spot for any Texan worth their salt: Gruene Hall in Gruene, TX.
 She says it’s a song that feels like home.
 “I haven’t changed from Lindale at all,” Lambert says with a laugh.
 “The only thing that has changed is that now I live in Nashville, I spend time in New York, and I have had a really amazing journey artistically so my career is on this path.
 Other than that, I’m still this same booze and jeans girl that I was before I left.”

 That’s not exactly true.
-As someone raised in a small East Texas town, I feel I must object, telling her that I know what she means, but have to ask if she thinks that living other places does change you, influence you.
+As someone raised in a small East Texas town, I feel I must object, telling her that I know what she means but have to ask if she thinks that living other places does change you, influence you.
 “I think you need it; it’s growth,” Lambert concedes.
 “I am so thankful for all the experiences.
 I travel around and sing for a living, but I always find that my roots will never change.”

 Advertisement

-New York is fully present in a few songs on Wildcard, especially on “Fire Escape” and “Dark Bars.”
+New York is fully present in a few songs on Wildcard, especially “Fire Escape” and “Dark Bars.”
 Lambert says the buzz of the city has inspired her, that she finds inspiration everywhere from dive bars to street art.
 That feeling of being surrounded by more than you can take in permeates her new work.
 There’s a thing about Texans in New York: We all flock together, and we like to sit around talking about Texas shit.
 It’s not like being from anywhere else, and you almost never get over it to an extent that’s annoying to other people.
 I tell Lambert that I didn’t find it hard to fit in here, though, because there’s something familiar about the way people behave.
 She knows exactly what I mean.
 “I always have said, when I first started coming to New York to play or to work, the people are sweet but aren’t going to put up with any shit,” she says with a laugh.

 If it sounds like there’s a little of everything on this record, that’s because Lambert put a little of everything on her studio list — and at 14 tracks, she’s given herself room to explore multiple aspects of her personality.
 All her choices on Wildcard say she cares about her place in country music.
 Lambert explains she didn’t overthink it when she put the album’s tracklist together, but she clearly did some songs for them and some for her.
 She wants to be on the radio, but she’ll go her own way when she feels like it.
 There’s an edge in her voice when she says, “I have a front-row seat to the crowd, so if they don’t know [the record], I’m very aware.
 If they do know it, I’m aware.”
 She knows that country radio, whether people hear it in their cars or stream it at their desks, still works, especially in rural areas.
 She also knows she “can’t bank on it.”
 She pulls no punches when describing how programmers have treated her.
 “I’m hoping that [radio] keeps the door open a little bit more for some more girls to be played,” Lambert says.
-“But also, a lot of people in radio have said, ‘Well you’re back — we’re glad to have you back.’
+“But also, a lot of people in radio have said, ‘Well, you’re back — we’re glad to have you back.’
 I’m like, I didn’t go anywhere.”

 For Lambert, it’s about knowing that no one else will do as much for her as she can do for herself.
 She has just wrapped up her Roadside Bars and Pink Guitars Tour, which featured all-women acts, and co-written “My Only Child” for The Highwomen record.
 Every song but one on Wildcard has women writers.
-In addition to talking up Underwood as seriously as if I were a voting member of the CMAs, she takes the reins when I mention Brandi Carlile, going on and on about how impressed she is with Carlile’s achievements this year — one of which includes co-producing Texas legend Tanya Tucker’s cover of Lambert’s hit single, “The House that Built Me.”
+In addition to talking up Underwood as seriously as if I were a voting member of the CMAs, she takes the reins when I mention Brandi Carlile, going on and on about how impressed she is with Carlile’s achievements this year — one of which includes co-producing Texas legend Tanya Tucker’s cover of Lambert’s hit single, “The House That Built Me.”
 It’s a song so good that the Academy of Country Music (ACMs) gave it their Song of the Decade award in September.

 Lambert doesn’t demure when asked how winning an award of that magnitude felt.
 She looks me dead in the eye and says, “It felt right.”
 But when questioned about contemplating her legacy, Lambert’s workhorse qualities show.
 “Legacy is such an intimidating word,” Lambert says.
 “Some days I feel like I have been doing this 300 years, and some days I feel like I’ve been doing it for three days.
 I know I’ve done a lot of work, but I have so much more work to do.”